Let’s debunk this myth once and for all.

-Third study -> Treatment with T4 only medications results in lower than normal T3:T4 concentrations even when the TSH is "normal" or considered "euthyroid".
+Another study showed treatment with T4-only medications resulted in lower than normal T3:T4 concentrations (11) even when the TSH is “normal” or considered “euthyroid”.

 This study supports the idea that TSH may be an insufficient marker for assessing cellular thyroid levels.

-We can assert that it's not that thyroid hormone doesn't cause weight loss but instead that T4 only medications like Levothyroxine and Synthroid don't.
+With this information and several clinical studies, we can assert that it’s not that thyroid hormone doesn’t cause weight loss but instead, T4-only medications like levothyroxine and Synthroid don’t.

-This supports the idea that patients tend to do much better when using a combination of T4 + T3 in their treatment and hormone regimen.
+This supports the idea that patients tend to do much better when using a combination of both T4 and T3 in their treatment and hormone regimen.

 #4.
 TSH Tracks Perfectly with Weight

 Lastly, which shouldn’t come as a surprise, is that changes to circulating TSH and thyroid hormones result in weight gain.

 Specifically, weight tends to track quite well with TSH and serum free T4 (12).